AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

     - Priority is to do research first, then do the practical side followed by write-ups to remember how it was achieved.

     - When speaking to an Executive or Stakeholder, need to state at the beginning what happens at the end to GRAB THEIR attention within the first 30 seconds.

+# Issues

+I had a problem with the SQL part of the box I was penetrating due to a low level of SQL understanding, this is something that I need to further develop on so that I am able to pass this hurdle in future penetration testing.

 # References